-3. Discussion Matters
+3.Discussion Matters

-- (1)Subject:Amendment to the "Articles of Incorporation".(Proposed by the Board of Directors) Explanation: (i).The "Articles of Incorporation" is proposed to be amended in accordance with actual operational needs. - (ii).Please refer to Attachment 4 (page 36~37) for Amendment comparison table of "Articles of Incorporation". - (iii).
-This case has been approved by the board of directors on February 27, 2024. - (iv).Please discuss.
+Subject: Amendment to the "Articles of Incorporation".
+(Proposed by the Board of Directors)

+- Explanation: (i).In accordance with Article 14 of the Securities and Exchange Act, a company whose stocks are listed on the Taiwan Stock Exchange shall specify in its Articles of Incorporation that a certain percentage of its annual earnings shall be allocated for salary adjustments or remuneration distribution to non-executive employees.
+The company intends to amend certain provisions of its Articles of Incorporation accordingly. - (ii).Please refer to Attachment 4 (page 35) for Amendment comparison table of "Articles of Incorporation". - (iii).
+This proposal has been approved by the Board of Directors on February 27, 2025. - (iv).Please discuss.